 Our borough has been especially affected by the COVID-19 pandemic, with the highest per-case fatality rate in NYC.
 As an institution that provides educational resources to thousands of people annually, the Bronx Museum is committed to helping our community during this uncertain time.
-This page will be regularly updated with information for those in need.
-(Updated May 18, 2020)
+Content in bold links to active resources; this page will be regularly updated.
+(Updated November 4, 2020)

 FOOD & MEAL RESOURCES

-in five boroughs at the Neighborhood Opportunity Network (NeON) Nutrition Kitchens, find a location close to you.
+in five boroughs at the Neighborhood Opportunity Network (NeON) Nutrition Kitchens.

 Don't hesitate to apply for the food assistance through the .

 food pantry locations are are open and providing “grab and go” bags for Bronx families.
 Pantries are located at Bronx Center 402 E 152 Street, between Melrose and 3rd Avenues and St. Augustine 1168 Franklin Ave between 167 and 168 St. Bronx.
 Check their for hours of operation.